 What is ISO?

-ISO and Dynamic Range
+ISO and Dynamic range

-Doubling the ISO
+Doubling the ISO…

-increases overall exposure by one stop,
+increases overall brightness by one stop, and

 increases picture noise.